Yamam: Operational record during the Hamas led-attack on October 7, 2023, and afterwards

 On October 7, 2023, YAMAM forces were the first to respond to the October 7 attacks and the numerous massacres conducted by Palestinians in Israeli communities and towns.
 YAMAM operators killed in combat 200 armed Hamas gunmen and conducted several hostage rescue operations.
 YAMAM lost nine operators and officers who were killed in action.

-On February 12, 2024, YAMAM rescued two Israeli hostages in Rafah, together with the Shin Bet and the Israeli Defense Forces, in a military covert raid code-named Operation Golden Hand.
+On February 12, 2024, YAMAM rescued two Israeli hostages in Rafah, together with the Shin Bet and the Israel Defense Forces, in a military covert raid code-named Operation Golden Hand.

 On June 8, 2024, YAMAM rescued four hostages in the Nuseirat Refugee Camp, together with the Shin Bet and the Israeli Defense Forces, in Operation Arnon.
 During the operation, Squad Commander Arnon Zamora, 36, was killed in combat.
 Noa Argamani, an Israeli citizen kidnapped in the Re'im Music festival massacre, was rescued in the operation.
 During the operation, according to the IDF, under 100 Palestinians were killed.
 According to Hamas, 210 were killed.

 Body camera footage from a Yamam soldier during rescue operation on June 8, 2024.